torum/BitWallpaper/BitWallpaper/README.md

 ## Change log

 * v2.0.3.1 (2023/1/8)
  WinUIEx updated.
-Now using local persistence file (previous ver did not support unpackaged app).
-Now, the MainWindow remembers and restore its size and pos.
+Now we can use local persistence file (previous ver did not support unpackaged app).
+Finally, the MainWindow remembers and restore its size and pos.
 NavigationTabItem's text (LTP) is now RIGHT aligned.
 * v2.0.3.0 (2023/1/1)
  App Store re-uploaded.
 Some trouble with single instance procedure at start up.